gaug-cns/colored-sphere-tracking/README.md

 # Colored Sphere Tracking

-This software uses a Kinect (or Asus Xtion Pro) and colored spheres to estimate the pose of a robot.
+This software uses a Kinect (or Asus Xtion Pro) and colored spheres to estimate the pose of an object.

-Following steps are roughly used for tracking:
+The algorithm processes following steps:
 - Background subtraction (in /calibration directory, a new background is taken with 'p')
 - Detection of colored regions using a HSV color filter
 - Detection of spheres with Hough circles algorithm
 - Error correction using the depth and hough radius and known sphere size
-- Likelihood filter
+- Likelihood filter for better estimation
 - Pose calculation from a number of detected sphere positions.